 200-hour Teacher Training and Certificate Program

 Our foundational 200-hour teacher training program, Yoga and the Healing Sciences, is designed for anyone looking to deepen their yoga practice and knowledge, as well as those beginning their journey as yoga teachers.
-Online weekend classes begin March 20, 2021.
+Online classes begin August 21, 2021.
+Early registration discount until August 17.
 Details are below under General Information.

 Yoga is the philosophy, art, and science of living a “pure and balanced”, or sattvic, life.
 Tracing Yoga’s roots from ancient India to the modern world, the Yoga and the Healing Sciences teacher training and professional certificate program introduces participants to some of the most popular styles of Hatha Yoga currently practiced, including different versions of Flow, Iyengar, Kundalini, and Chikitsa Vinyasa.
 The main topics that will be studied include Yoga philosophy, Yoga asana, anatomy, energetics, meditation, pranayama, chanting, Sanskrit, Ayurveda, and nutrition.
 Other specialized aspects that will also be covered include Yoga and social justice, classical Yoga principles and ethics, Karma Yoga, prenatal Yoga, Yoga for children, Yoga for midlife (and beyond), trauma informed Yoga practices, and Yoga therapy.
 The course provides a balanced mix between movement practices, immersive experiences, and formal lectures and training in the classical and modern approaches to Yoga, and features tools of self-care for physical, mental, emotional, and spiritual development.